MauiTime's Maui Calendar of Events | November 15th-21st, 2018

 GRAFICA: AUWAHI – Until Mon.
 Dec 31.
 Experience the jaw dropping work of Hui’s 2018 Artist in Residence, Mazatl.
 See his spectacular mural on display in the History Room.
 Free.
 9am.
 Hui No‘eau Visual Arts Center, (2841 Baldwin Ave., Makawao); 808-572-6560; Huinoeau.com

-JERRY SULLIVAN – Until Fri.
-Nov 30.
-See multi-media art by Jerry Sullivan.
-Her Funky ‘n Fine Jewelry by Design will be on display in the Banyan Tree Gallery.
-9am.
-Lahaina Arts Society, (648 Wharf St.); 808-661-0111; Lahainaarts.com

-THE ROAD TO PEARL HARBOR EXHIBIT – Until – Mon.
-Dec 10.
-The Story of Hawaii Museum opens WWII Exhibit: “The Road to Pearl Harbor” in unit F-2.
-This exhibit of vintage maps, prints and military documents shows events leading to the war, battle strategies and outcomes that shaped history.
-12:00pm.
-Outlets of Maui, (900 Front St., Lahaina); 808-661-8277; Outletsofmaui.com

 JEWELS OF MAUI TRUNK SHOW – Thu.
-Nov 15 – Fri.
+Nov 15 & Fri.
 Nov 16.
-This two day truck show features handcrafted jewelry using a variety of quality materials, including Tahitian Pearls, coral pieces, seashells, sea glass and semi-precious stones.
+This two-day truck show features handcrafted jewelry using a variety of quality materials, including Tahitian Pearls, coral pieces, seashells, sea glass and semi-precious stones.
 8am-2pm on both days.
-Montage Kapalua Bay, (1 Bay Dr., Kapalua); 808-662-6600; Montagehotels.com/kapaluabay
+Montage Kapalua Bay, (1 Bay Dr.); 808-662-6600; Montagehotels.com/kapaluabay

 FINE ART TOUR – Thu.
 Nov 15.
-View original art and giclees by Local Maui Artists and tour one of the only two Frank Lloyd Wright Buildings in the State of Hawaii.
+View original art and giclees by Local Maui Artists and tour one of the only two Frank Lloyd Wright Buildings in the State of Hawai‘i.
 Tour packages include discounted dining and golf rates.
 Reservations required.
-12:00pm.
-King Kamehameha Golf Club, (2500 Honoapiilani Hwy., Waikapu); 808-866-5025; Mauiliveevents.com
+King Kamehameha Golf Club, (2500 Honoapi‘ilani Hwy., Waikapu); 808-866-5025; Mauiliveevents.com

 ALOHA NECTAR MAUI TRUNK SHOW – Fri.
 Nov 16.
-Featuring chic, exquisite and bold island inspired jewelry, handcrafted and constructed with seashells, semiprecious stones, exclusive kekai sea glass and Tahitian pearls.
+Featuring chic, exquisite, and bold island-inspired jewelry, handcrafted and constructed with seashells, semiprecious stones, exclusive kekai sea glass, and Tahitian pearls.
 9:30am-2pm.
-Montage Kapalua Bay, (1 Bay Dr., Kapalua); 808-662-6600; Montagehotels.com/kapaluabay
+Montage Kapalua Bay, (1 Bay Dr.); 808-662-6600; Montagehotels.com/kapaluabay

 MOTHABUG ‘SEA OF NECTAR’ ART OPENING – Sat.
 Nov 17.
 See the unveiling of the latest works of Melissa Hagerty aka MothaBug.
 Stop by and see this promising young artist’s “Sea of Nectars” collection on the cafe walls.
 There will also be live music and happy hour food.
-5:00pm.
-Paia Bay Coffee and Bar, (115 Hana Hwy., Paia); 808-579-3111; Paiabaycoffee.com
+5pm.
+Pa‘ia Bay Coffee and Bar, (115 Hana Hwy., Pa‘ia); 808-579-3111; Paiabaycoffee.com

 MAUI FINEST GIFT AND CRAFT FAIR – Sun.
 Nov 18.
-Explore Maui’s art and culture while finding unique made on Maui gifts, jewelry, crafts and art from local artisans.
-Enjoy woodcarving and tapa demonstrations and live music by the Maui Ukulele Sisters.
-8:00am.
+Explore Maui’s art and culture while finding unique made-on-Maui gifts, jewelry, crafts, and art from local artisans.
+Enjoy woodcarving and tapa demonstrations, and live music by the Maui Ukulele Sisters.
+8am-4pm.
 King Kamehameha III Elementary School, (611 Front St., lahaina); 808-385-7594.

 MAUI GIFT AND CRAFT FAIR – Sun.
 Nov 18.
-Enjoy locally made art, jewelry, gifts and crafts from over 35 local vendors, including Maui Fine Art, Nalu Koa, Lee Olulani Plevney, Footprints in the Sand, Lightsavor Photography, Bodhi Waves, Primitive Vibes Hawaii, Mahina Spirit, and many more.
+Enjoy locally made art, jewelry, gifts, and crafts from over 35 local vendors, including Maui Fine Art, Nalu Koa, Lee Olulani Plevney, Footprints in the Sand, Lightsavor Photography, Bodhi Waves, Primitive Vibes Hawai‘i, Mahina Spirit, and many more.
 Mauigiftandcraftfair.com.
-9:00am.
-Lahaina Gateway, (305 Keawe St., Lahaina); 808-661-5304; Lahainagateway.com
+9am-4pm.
+Lahaina Gateway, (305 Keawe St.); 808-661-5304; Lahainagateway.com

 KENSU JEWELRY TRUNK SHOW – Tue.
-Nov 20 – Wed.
+Nov 20 & Wed.
 Nov 21.
-Maui based designers Kendra and Suheiwa will be showcasing a range of unique simple and bold inspired works.
+Maui-based designers Kendra and Suheiwa will be showcasing a range of inspired, unique, simple, and bold works.
 All jewelry is made by hand with real semi-precious stones and gold or silver.
-Tuesday from 2-7pm and Wednesday, 7am-3pm.
-Montage Kapalua Bay, (1 Bay Dr., Kapalua); 808-662-6600; Montagehotels.com/kapaluabay
+Tuesday, 2-7pm; Wednesday, 7am-3pm.
+Montage Kapalua Bay, (1 Bay Dr.); 808-662-6600; Montagehotels.com/kapaluabay

 THURSDAY, NOVEMBER 15

-PACIFIC WHALE FOUNDATION ONLINE CHARITY AUCTION – Until – Mon.
-Nov 19.
-Shop for holiday gifts or plan your next Maui vacation while bidding on great deals for a great cause!
-Profits raised will directly fund the 2019 Keiki Whalewatch program, encouraging local schoolchildren to learn about our oceans by getting a closer look at whales and other marine animals onboard PWF’s ‘floating classroom’ vessels.
-8:00am.
-Pacific Whale Foundation, (Maalaea Harbor Shops, Maalaea); 808-249-8811; Pacificwhale.org

 JOHN LOCKLEY – Thu.
 Nov 15 – Sat.
 Nov 17.
-As a prelude to the “Way of the Leopard” 2 Day Intensive, Plant Medicine (non hallucinogenic) Ceremony, John Lockley will talk about how we can connect with our ancestors, our life purpose and our dreams.
+As a prelude to the “Way of the Leopard” two-day intensive plant medicine (non hallucinogenic) ceremony, John Lockley will talk about how we can connect with our ancestors, our life purpose, and our dreams.
 Lockley will teach the practice rituals according to the traditional, South African, Xhosa lineage – the tribe that gave us Nelson Mandela and Desmond Tutu.
 John will also speak about dreaming – identifying and cultivating prophetic dreams as well as the interconnectedness of us all.
-7:00pm.
-Temple of Peace Maui, (575 Haiku Road, Haiku); 808-575-5220.
+Contact for details.
+Temple of Peace Maui, (575 Ha‘iku Rd.); 808-575-5220.

 ALCOHOLICS ANONYMOUS MEETINGS – Thu.
 Nov 15.
 Recovered alcoholics share a common purpose: to assure that Alcoholics Anonymous will continue to be available to those who need.
 Public Information committees in AA carry the message of recovery to the still-suffering alcoholic by informing the general public about the AA program.
 They do this in part through the media, schools, industry, and others.
-Days, times, locations and/or more information, call, email or visit website.
-8:00am.
-AA Central Office, ([email protected], ); 808-244-9673; AAmaui.org
+For days, times, locations, and/or more information, call, email, or visit website.
+AA Central Office; 808-244-9673; [email protected]; AAmaui.org

 SUNSET YOGA – Thu.
 Nov 15.
-Wind down with an ocean side yoga class to balance your body and mind while enjoying live music with a refreshing beverage on the North Ocean Lawn. $25 – $30.
-5:00pm.
-The Westin Kaanapali Ocean Resort Villas, (6 Kai Ala Dr., Lahaina); 808-667-3200; Westinkaanapali.com
+Wind down with an ocean side yoga class to balance your body and mind while enjoying live music with a refreshing beverage on the North Ocean Lawn. $25-$30.
+5pm.
+The Westin Kaanapali Ocean Resort Villas, (6 Kai Ala Dr.); 808-667-3200; Westinkaanapali.com

-HALEAKALA CRATER SERVICE TRIP – Thu.
-Nov 15 – Mon.
-Dec 3.
-The Friends of Haleakala National Park are seeking physically fit volunteers to participate in a service trip project December 1-3.
-The group will stay in the Kapalaoa Cabin, and work on protection of native plants, and have ample time for recreational activities.
-Participants must be able to hike in and out of the Crater with sleeping bag, personal gear and a share of the food.
-Maximum 12 volunteers.
-Details and register online then email trip leader listed.
-7:00am.
-Haleakala National Park, (Haleakala Hwy., Kula); 808-205-4067; Fhnp.org

 TAI CHI – Thu.
 Nov 15.
-Join Master Sifu David Moragne for an hour mediation in motion class to promote serenity and peace.
+Join Master Sifu David Moragne for an hourlong meditation-in-motion class to promote serenity and peace.
 Presented by Southern Praying Mantis; all ages are welcome.
 Free.
-10:00am.
-Queen Kaahumanu Center, (275 W Kaahumanu Ave., Kahului); 808-877-4325; Queenkaahumanucenter.com
+10am.
+Queen Ka‘ahumanu Center, (275 W Ka‘ahumanu Ave., Kahului); 808-877-4325; Queenkaahumanucenter.com

 FRIDAY, NOVEMBER 16

 LATIN NIGHTS – Fri.
 Nov 16.
 All ages, dancers and non-dancers alike, are invited to come enjoy the tropical Latin music of Dr. Nat and Rio Ritmo.
 The evening will also include an intro dance. $10/adult, $5/children.
 BYOB.
-8:00pm.
-Heritage Hall, (401 Baldwin Ave., Paia).
+8pm.
+Heritage Hall, (401 Baldwin Ave., Pa‘ia).

 STARTUP WEEKEND MAUI SERIES – Fri.
 Nov 16 – Sun.
 Nov 18.
-Maui Economic Development Board (MEDB) announces the return of their empowering ‘Startup Weekend Maui Series.’
+Maui Economic Development Board announces the return of their empowering “Startup Weekend Maui Series.”
 Entrepreneurs interested in jumpstarting their new business or fine-tuning their existing business are encouraged to attend.
-This full weekend long experience includes: one-on-one time with amazing mentors; a new network of developers, designers, and entrepreneurs eager, like you, to change the world; all the internet and coffee you can consume; breakfast, lunch and dinner over the course of the weekend and much more. $50-$95 per person.
+This full weekend long experience includes: one-on-one time with amazing mentors; a new network of developers, designers, and entrepreneurs eager, like you, to change the world; all the internet and coffee you can consume; breakfast, lunch and dinner over the course of the weekend; and much more. $50-$95 per person.
 6:30pm.
-MEDB’s Malcolm Center, (1305 N. Holopono St., Suite 5, Kihei); 808-875-2300; Medb.org; Startupweekendmaui.com.
+MEDB’s Malcolm Center, (1305 N Holopono St., Suite 5, Kihei); 808-875-2300; Medb.org; Startupweekendmaui.com.

 JOURNEY INTO THE HEART – Fri.
 Nov 16.
-Dre will guide you through heart opening asanas in yoga hammocks as Christina and Paul of Shanti Sound Healing share the powerful vibrations of Tibetan singing bowls, Native drums, rattles, gong and more.
+Dre will guide you through heart opening asanas in yoga hammocks as Christina and Paul of Shanti Sound Healing share the powerful vibrations of Tibetan singing bowls, Native drums, rattles, gong, and more.
 The evening will conclude with a cocoon meditation to restore deep relaxation and help release any energy that is no longer serving you.
-Spaces are limited. $70 – $75.
-7:00pm.
-Uplift Maui Wellness Studio, (Hotel Wailea, 555 Kaukahi St., Wailea); 808-495-7154; Upliftmaui.com
+Spaces are limited. $70-$75.
+7pm.
+Uplift Maui Wellness Studio, (Hotel Wailea, 555 Kaukahi St.); 808-495-7154; Upliftmaui.com

 ENHANCEFITNESS – Fri, Tue & Wed.
 Improve strength, flexibility, balance, cardiovascular health, and social engagement for elderly 50+.
 Suggested contribution of $20 per month to help offset the cost of the program.
 Registration required, contact Lori Tsuhako at the Maui County Office on Aging at 808-463-3166.
 9:30am.
 Hale Mahaolu Ehiku, (56 Ehiku St., Kihei); 808-891-8588; Halemahaolu.org